 Beta-caryophyyene: Produces spicy or peppery aroma and is known to be effective in treating ulcers, symptoms of Crohn’s disease, effects of autoimmune issues, and arthritis.

-Borneol: With hints of menthol, this terpene makes it onto the marijuana terms list by the effect it produces on stress by offering a calming effect.
+Borneol: With hints of menthol, this terpene makes it onto the marijuana terms list by possibly offering a calming effect.

 Humulene: The hoppy, floral aroma that spices you beers is produced by this terpene.
 While humulene’s effects on humans aren’t anything special, it is certainly a pervasive flavor to our recreational indulgences.

-Linalool: Fun to say, relaxing in effect.
-Linalool is a flowery aroma and can help ease anxiety and depression.
+Linalool: Fun to say, reportedly relaxing in effect.
+Linalool is a flowery aroma.

-Myrcene: An earthy, diesel-y musk is produced by this pain relieving, sedative inducing terpene.
+Myrcene: An earthy, diesel-y musk is produced by this terpene.

 Pinene: When your marijuana buds smell of pine, it is likely the result of pinene.
 This flavorful terpene produces effects that can help breathing by assisting the break-up of mucus in the throat and lungs.